 Ketoconazole is one of the more effective DHT blocking ingredients.
 While it is traditionally used as an antifungal medication, studies have shown that it can prevent DHT from attaching to follicles.

-Pumpkin seed oil is a natural hair-health-boosting ingredient that may be beneficial for those experiencing hair loss.
+Pumpkin seed oil is a natural hair-health-boosting ingredient that may benefit those experiencing hair loss.
 Studies have shown that it can prevent testosterone from producing DHT.
 Another natural ingredient that can work as a DHT blocker is saw palmetto, an herb.
 Research shows that it may prevent the enzyme from producing DHT.

 How do you know if a DHT blocking shampoo is right for you?